If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- A fogger delivers a large dose of oxalic acid is a few bursts.
+- A fogger delivers a large dose of oxalic acid in a few bursts.

-- Does not put hot parts in the beehive.
+- Do not put hot parts in the beehive.
 This greatly reduces the risk of fire catching in the beehive.
-A vaporizer has the acid pan in the hive and may cause a fire break out if there is wax or other flammable material at the bottom of the hive.
+A vaporizer has an acid pan in the hive and may cause a fire to break out if there is wax or other flammable material at the bottom of the hive.

 - It allows you to move from one hive to the next quickly.
 A fogger does not need cooling after every hive treatment.
 This is one of the biggest advantages a fogger has over a vaporizer.